HTR2A/SYD-UNI-CyberSec-Bootcamp/13 -  Cloud Security/Cloud_Setup.md

 ### Note

-With the stated configuration, I could only access these machines from the specified location.
+I could only access these machines from the specified location.
 To access them from another location, I would need to update the security group rule.

 # This completes my VM Environment